shaamil101/VideoGameUsingC/DESIGN.md

 #### maps_getVisiblePoints

-	go through each gridpoint in the grid if visible from a given player position add to list of visible points
+	go through each gridpoint in the grid (knowing the player position we're trying to look from) think of line between player position and test position if gridpoint is visible from player pos (if line is not between two empty room spots for each pair of gridpoints between the line through each row/column (or gridpoint if line lies directly on one)) add to list of visible points
 	return list of visible points